-With high power being put into the system, there will be a corresponding high power regenerated in overhauling conditions.
-Given that high rise applications will almost definitely be gearless, the system is very efficient in terms of capturing regenerated energy and prime candidate as a line regen system to regenerate this energy back to the main line to be consumed by other loads and thus reducing the total system operating costs.
+With high power being put into the system, there will be a correspondingly high power regenerated in overhauling conditions.
+Given that high-rise applications will almost definitely be gearless, the system is very efficient in terms of capturing regenerated energy and prime candidate as a line regen system to regenerate this energy back to the mainline to be consumed by other loads and thus reducing the total system operating costs.

 Similar to inverter applications, KEB has already developed high-power regen solutions relevant to elevator applications based on other global applications such as crane applications and storage and retrieval systems.
 The corresponding high-power solutions for each type of line regen technology include: modular R6 model line regen sizes including 150 HP units rated for 184A at 480V or 221A at 400V and 331A peak, which can also be also paralleled for additive capacity; harmonic filters up to 400 HP rated for 400A at 480V and include designs in dedicated NEMA enclosures; and H6 model active front end units up to 250HP.